2called-chaos/mcl/Readme.md

   * Unixoid OS (such as Ubuntu/Debian, OS X, maybe others) or Windows 7/8 (not recommended)
   * local minecraft server(s)
     * **WARNING:** Some feature require the gamerule `logAdminCommands` to be set to true!
     * MCL heavily relies on server commands and implement snapshot features.
-If things don't work your minecraft server version is probably outdated.
+If things don't work your minecraft server version is probably outdated or I screwed up something.

 ## Installation
+  **NOTE: If you plan on using MCL for <= 1.12 servers you can try using the master branch but we recommend to use the `stable_upto_1.12` tag or `v1.0.0` release**

   **NOTE: MCL is currently in BETA stage!**

   <big>**[» Installation instructions (Debian/Ubuntu/OS X)](https://mcl.breitzeit.de/install_nix)**</big><br>